scottrigby/NGINX-PHP-7-K8S-Deployment/README.md

     $ kubectl create -f resources/kubernetes/deployments/local-deployment.yaml
     deployment "local-deployment" created
     ```
+    **Optional:** Mount local work into the container.

+    - Add the a volume info to `resources/kubernetes/deployments/local-deployment.yaml`:

+        ```diff
+                image: rabellamy/php7:0.1.0
+                ports:
+                - containerPort: 9000
+        +        volumeMounts:
+        +        - mountPath: /var/www/html
+        +          name: src
+        +      volumes:
+        +      - name: src
+        +        hostPath:
+        +          path: /PATH/TO/NGINX-PHP-7-K8S-Deployment/src
+        ```
-4. Open the URL in your default browser:
+4. Get the URL for the NGINX service that will serve your PHP 7 app:

     ```bash
-    $ open $(minikube service local-deployment --url | sed -n 1p)
+    $ minikube service nginx-service --url
     ```
-    Note, if you see a message:
+    Note, you may see this message until the pods are ready:
     > Waiting, endpoint for service is not ready yet...

-    Escape the above command with control-C.
 5. [Clean up when you're done](https://www.youtube.com/watch?v=PJhXVg2QisM):

     ```bash